kunitoki/LuaBridge3/Manual.md

 ### 3.4.1 - User-defined Containers

-If you have your own container, you must provide a specialization of `ContainerTraits` in the `luabridge` namespace for your type before it will be recognized by LuaBridge (or else the code will not compile):
+If you have your own container, you must provide a specialization of `luabridge::ContainerTraits` in the `luabridge` namespace for your type before it will be recognized by LuaBridge (or else the code will not compile):

 ```cpp
 namespace luabridge {